 - A video sent to the Challenge Chairs

-Delegates will be given access to a virtual poll for selecting their favourite demo for the Web Accessibility Challenge Delegates’ Award.
-The poll will be distributed through the Telegram mobile chat platform and the access to the voting channel will be provided during the conference.
+Delegates will be given access to a virtual poll for selecting their favorite demo for the Web Accessibility Challenge Delegates’ Award.
+The poll will be distributed during the conference.

 Submission materials and details